swfiua/gotu/docs/milkyway.rst

 Fred Hoyle coined the term Big Bang.

-He believed in an essentially static universe.
+Believed in an essentially static universe.

-Suggested just one new atom appearing in each skyscraper sized volume of space per year would balance the expansion.
+One atom appearing in each skyscraper sized volume of space per year would balance the expansion.

 .. image:: images/m31.png